softwaregroup-bg/ut-bus/README.md

             "utBus": {
                 "serviceBus": {
                     "jsonrpc": {
-                        "pre": "user.request.check"
+                        "pre": "subject.object.predicate"
-                        // this is equivalent to
-                        // "pre": { "method": "user.request.check" }
                     }
                 }
             }
         }
     ```

+    ```{"pre": "subject.object.predicate"}``` is equivalent to
+    ```{"pre": { "method": "subject.object.predicate" }}```

-    Or it can be an array of objects or strings. e.g.
+    Or it can be an array of objects or strings.
+    For example if you want 2 methods to be called consequently:

     ```json
-        // 2 methods to be called consequently
         {
             "utBus": {
                 "serviceBus": {
                     "jsonrpc": {
-                        "onRequest": ["user.request.check1", "user.request.check2"]
+                        "onRequest": ["subject.object.predicate1", "subject.object.predicate2"]
                     }
                 }
             }
         }
     ```

-    or
+    or a method to be called first and another 2 methods
+    to be called in parallel after that:

     ```json
         {